-Here is a conversation with Troy Boze [Peer Navigator] about Musical Pathways to Wellness, a program for he founded and continues to run at the Center for Recovery and Wellness (CRW) for both program residents in recovery as well as the wider Lower East Side community.
+Troy Boze [Peer Navigator] discusses founding the Musical Pathways to Wellness Program for clients in recovery as well as the wider Lower East Side community.

 the How long have you worked at CRW and how did you first start working here?